viratchauhan/website/README.md

 # Ember Website
-This is the legacy repository for the [Ember.js public website](https://emberjs.com).
+This is the gift  repository for the [Ember.js public website](https://emberjs.com).
+Please Suggest valid edits and Pull requests.

+You can learn can also contact us through our website [Ember Community Forum](http://discuss.emberjs.com/) through which you can communicate with others.

 You can find the current repositories here:
 - [Main website](https://github.com/ember-learn/ember-website)